 - 1. Hancock residents should be educated about the ways scenic resources can be protected and preserved. - 2.
-The Town should foster a partnership with Green Mountain National Forest for the conservation of land.
+The Town should foster a partnership with the U.S. Forest Service as well as conservation and watershed groups for the protection of land and water resources.